North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 - North Carolina and its opponents have gone over the current 63-point total in three of six games this season.

-- Miami's games have gone over 63 points in just one opportunity this season.
+- Miami has combined with its opponents to score more than 63 points in one game this season.

-- The combined points per game average of the two teams, 65.9, is 2.9 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 65.9, is 2.9 points above Saturday's over/under.

-- The 53.7 combined points per game that these two squads have allowed this season are 9.3 fewer than the 63 over/under in this contest.
+- This contest's total is 9.3 points more than the 53.7 these two squads combine to surrender per game this season.

-- The average total in Tar Heels games this season is 66.8, 3.8 points above Saturday's total of 63.
+- The average total in Tar Heels games this season is 66.8, 3.8 points above Saturday's over/under of 63.

-- The 63 total in this game is 4.5 points higher than the 58.5 average total in Hurricanes games this season.
+- In 2021, games involving the Hurricanes have averaged a total of 58.5 points, 4.5 fewer than this game's set over/under.

 North Carolina Stats and Trends

-- The Tar Heels have an ATS record of 3-2 in their five games as a favorite of 7 points or more so far this season.
+- The Tar Heels have an against the spread record of 3-2 in their five games as a favorite of 7 points or more so far this season.

-- North Carolina's games this year have gone over the total in three out of six opportunities (50%).
+- North Carolina's games this year have hit the over on three of six set point totals (50%).

-- North Carolina is 3-0 against the spread and 3-0 overall in games when it scores more than 27 points.
+- When North Carolina scores more than 27 points, it is 3-0 against the spread and 3-0 overall.

-- When North Carolina piles up more than 385.6 yards, the team is 3-1 against the spread and 3-1 overall.
+- In games that North Carolina churns out more than 385.6 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Tar Heels have turned the ball over nine times this season, five more turnovers than the Hurricanes have forced (4).
+- The Tar Heels have turned the ball over five more times (9 total) than the Hurricanes have forced a turnover (4) this season.

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.